tqchen/tinyflow/README.md

 # TinyFlow: Build Your Own DL System in 2K Lines

-TinyFlow is an example code for [NNVM](https://github.com/dmlc/nnvm/).
+TinyFlow is  "example code" for [NNVM](https://github.com/dmlc/nnvm/).

 It demonstrates how can we build a clean, minimum and powerful computational graph based deep learning system with same API as TensorFlow.
 The operator code are implemented with [Torch7](https://github.com/torch/torch7) to reduce the effort to write operators.